 Each structured dialogue includes interview questions and high-point highlights to help synthesize ideas.

-“It was incredibly valuable for the members of the college team to have deeper listening sessions with the Aviso team; it helped us understand Aviso’s mission and values and how those are woven into their product.
+“It was incredibly valuable for the members of the college team to have deeper listening sessions with the Watermark team; it helped us understand Watermark’s mission and values and how those are woven into their product.
 Through our conversations, we were able to learn that we held many shared values about education, access, and student progression that have been instrumental in a positive relationship as we navigate implementing complex and nuanced needs into advising technology so that it works well for our institution and our students.”

 — Leslie Hammond, Dean of Academic Foundations at Linn-Benton Community College